Aebel-Shajan/notes/docs/projects.md

 ## Future

-* vscode like minimap extension but for chrome
+* general purpose minimap for all websites

-* data dashboard from fitbit, strong, samsung fit, google fit

 * contents page for multiple documentation pages